What is DocuSign?

 Requesting Access to DocuSign

-- DocuSign accounts must only be set up for those who will create and send documents (i.e. Senders).
+- DocuSign account access is only required for members who create and send documents (i.e. Senders).

-- If only signing documents, you can sign the document using your HS account.
+- If only signing UCI Medical Center documents, you can sign them using your HS account.

-- If you need assistance, please submit a support ticket at IT Service Portal
+- If you need assistance, please submit a support ticket using the IT Service Portal.

 How do I Login to DocuSign?
 (Two Options)